lunahoushmand16/Typescript-Cli-App/README.md

 ## Tests

-Run the application with node index.js or Use npm run start to compile & run your CLI app in one step And start to play around with creating a new Vehicle as Truck or Car or Motorbike or choose exsisting Vehicle for other actions.
+Install dependencies and Run the application with node index.js or Use npm run start to run the CLI app in one step And start to play around with creating a new Vehicle as Truck or Car or Motorbike or choose exsisting Vehicle for other actions.

 ## Video